Make Your Clothing Stains Disappear!

 How to Get Blood Out of Clothes with a Home Stain Remover

-To get rid of blood stains, a pre-laundry stain remover can work wonders.
+To get rid of blood stains, an advanced pre-laundry stain remover can work wonders.
 As soon as the stain occurs, spray the pre-laundry stain remover onto the clothes, making sure to saturate the fabric entirely.
 Wait a minute or two for the remover to work its magic, then put the clothes in the wash on the warmest setting possible, using a high-quality detergent.

 Stains don’t have to be the downfall of your favorite clothes.
 What is the best stain remover for clothes?
 A top-quality home stain remover will effectively remove clothing stains without cutting deep into your budget.
-While the majority of stains can be removed quickly with a biodegradable, phosphate-free solution, some tougher stains do require some scrubbing and some patience.
+While the majority of stains can be removed quickly with a biodegradable, phosphate-free formula, some tougher stains do require some scrubbing and some patience.
 At the end of the day, however, a restored article of clothing, and knowing your choices are environmentally conscientious, makes it worth the effort.